optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

 The *algorithm* argument
 ========================

-The ``algorithm`` argument can either be string with the name of a algorithm that is implemented in estimagic, or a function that fulfills the interface laid out in :ref:`internal_optimizer_interface`.
+The ``algorithm`` argument can either be a string with the name of an algorithm that is implemented in estimagic, or a function that fulfills the interface laid out in :ref:`internal_optimizer_interface`.

 Which algorithms are available in estimagic depends on the packages a user has installed.
-We list all implemented algorithms in :ref:`list_of_algorithms`.
+We list all supported algorithms in :ref:`list_of_algorithms`.

 The *algo_options* argument